Did the COVID-19 pandemic age your skin?

 Columbus, OH 43203

-Get information about directions and parking for each site.
+Get information about directions and parking.

 We ask that you arrive about 5 minutes before your scheduled appointment time.
 You should expect the entire appointment to take about an hour.

 If you’re not feeling well on the day of your vaccination, use MyChart or call 614-688-8299 to cancel or reschedule your appointment for a later date.
 If you have a fever (100°F or higher), it’s not safe to receive a vaccine.